-How to Potty Train A Puppy
+How to Potty Train a Puppy Using a Crate and Playpen Setup

-Perfect For Indoor AND Outdoor Potty Training
+Perfect for Indoor AND Outdoor Potty Training

 This setup works beautifully whether you're indoor or outdoor potty training your puppy.